Royal Caribbean Passenger Files Lawsuit Over Hidden Camera in Cabin Bathroom

 A Royal Caribbean guest is suing the cruise line and its former crew member, alleging she was filmed by a hidden camera in her stateroom bathroom.

-The class action lawsuit was filmed on behalf of the guest in the Southern District of Florida this Tuesday, as first reported by USA TODAY.
+The class action lawsuit was filmed on behalf of the guest in the Southern District of Florida this Tuesday, as first reported by the Miami Herald.

 The guest was only identified as Jane Doe, but the lawsuit was also filed on behalf of "all other similarly situated passengers."